bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 start floating something, I&apos;ll demo a little bit of this.
 You want to clear the floating, you want the floating then to stop and push all other texts.
-Here you see I have text wrapping around here.
-The screen gets smaller, the text wraps around that image.
+Here you see I have text wrapping around here.</p>

+<p>The screen gets smaller, the text wraps
+around that image.
 The image itself is just that small box there.
 The text is wrapping around it.
 You can see here the P actually goes behind it, but the content area is being pushed.
 This h1 and this text here, I&apos;ve actually put a clear, so this falls below it, and that&apos;s clearing the float.
 We&apos;ll demo that as well.
 It tells the element that it can not be positioned next to the floated element.
-If a containing element only contains floated elements, it will have no height unless you set.
-It&apos;s always about whatever the content is.
+If a containing element only contains floated elements, it will have no height unless you set.</p>

+<p>It&apos;s always about
+whatever the content is.
 You can use floats to create column and layouts, and floated items need to appear in HTML before.
 Obviously, so you need to actually have the HTML